Solving social issues related to food through business

 For all our brands, starting with Oisix, Radish Boya, and Daichi wo Mamoru Kai (our main home delivery businesses in Japan) and including subsidiaries such as Tokushimaru and Purple Carrot, our growth is fueled by accurately identifying important social issues.

-Reducing 0.2% food loss to zero
+Reducing 0.2% food waste to zero

 One of our defining characteristics is the ability to prevent waste across the entire supply chain, from farms upstream and distribution midstream to dinner tables downstream.
 At farms, crops are grown under contracts that determine purchase volumes starting from before seeds are sown, thus preventing excess supply.
 In the distribution process, we reduce waste by limiting over-ordering and using foods in processed products.
 Further, at people’s homes, it has been found that our mainstay product, the Kit Oisix meal kit, reduces food waste by approximately one-third.